-The first thing to do when you notice your resources not covering what you planned for in your project is to identify the context, said Jennifer.
-Resources can be anything from materials to personnel, and the situation that brought you to the stretching your resources to the breaking point can have many causes.
+The first thing to do when you notice your resources aren’t covering what you planned for in your project is to identify the context.
+Resources can be anything from materials to personnel, and the situation that brought you to stretch your resources to the breaking point can have many causes.

 - New Technology: You might be working on a software program that is more advanced than your able to support, or your team hasn’t yet developed the skill set to use properly.

 - Higher Priority Projects: There might be another project that ends up combining with yours and some of your resources are pulled from your work to another.